jay-johnson/docker-django-nginx-slack-sphinx/README.rst

     Each `html template file can deploy SEO meta data`_ by storing it in a `centralized JSON file`_ that is referenced by the URL.
 On startup Django `parses this JSON file`_ and then whenever the page's URL is requested the `meta data is retrieved and passed using the template context`_ for building the html template.
 Please refer to the `Django Template documentation`_ for more information on how these internals work.

-.. note:: Right now the ``|`` character is a reserved character in the SEO meta data values.
+.. warning:: Right now the ``|`` character is a reserved character in the SEO meta data values.
 Please do now use it with this release.

 .. _html template file can deploy SEO meta data: https://github.com/jay-johnson/docker-django-nginx-slack-sphinx/blob/d767796e206f048dd435dd170d9c9f5311ec410a/django/containerfiles/django/wsgi/server/webapp/templates/index.html#L11-L37
 .. _centralized JSON file: https://github.com/jay-johnson/docker-django-nginx-slack-sphinx/blob/master/django/containerfiles/django/wsgi/server/webapp/meta_data_seo.json#L3-L13